 Explored by Daria of The Discovery Nut

-How to get there: 1.5 hours by car from Santa Barbara, CA and 2.5 hours by car from Big Sur, CA
+🚗 How to get there: 1.5 hours by car from Santa Barbara and 2.5 hours by car from Big Sur

-Located along the Central Coast of California, San Luis Obispo bears the nickname of “The Happiest City in America.”
+😃 The Happiest City in America: Located along the Central Coast of California, San Luis Obispo bears the nickname of “The Happiest City in America.”
 While this town offers great outdoor opportunities and rich culture, it is often overshadowed by the glamorous Santa Barbara located south of it and the touristy Big Sur that sits just north of it.
-But this is exactly what makes San Luis Obispo a perfect destination for your next California trip.

-If you enjoy physical activities, spare about half a day for climbing one of the Seven Sisters, the dormant volcanic hills that surround San Luis Obispo.
-One of the most popular peaks is Bishop Peak, a 3.5-mile (5.6 km) round-trip hike that is considered moderate.
-You can easily spend 2-3 days in San Luis Obispo, and there are also tons of day trips you can take from there.
+🌋 Climb a volcano: If you enjoy physical activities, spare about half a day for climbing one of the Seven Sisters, the dormant volcanic hills that surround San Luis Obispo.
+One of the most popular peaks is Bishop Peak, a 3.5-mile (5.6 km) moderate round-trip hike.

 Explored by Valentina of Valentina’s Destinations

-Sedona is definitely one of the best unknown places to visit in USA.
-This tiny town is a great stopping point if you’re headed to the Grand Canyon (it’s only a 2-3 hour drive to Grand Canyon’s Southern Rim).
-While Sedona is a small city, there’s no shortage of attractions and entertainment here.
+🏜 A scenic getaway: Though Sedona is a small city, there’s no shortage of attractions and entertainment here, making it one of the best hidden vacation spots US.
 It’s also a wonderful place for active travelers who love the great outdoors.
 In fact, Sedona is famous for its gorgeous red rock landscapes, canyons, scenic vistas, and unique wildlife.